-How to Build a DIY Eco Friendly Greenhouse Heated by the Sun
+How to Build an Eco Friendly Greenhouse Heated by the Sun

 For those of you who have some building experience and are looking for a great woodworking project check out our detailed DIY greenhouse plans.
 Build your own freestanding 9' x 16' cedar wood framed greenhouse.
 These plans are the same durable chalet design as the hobby greenhouse Sun Country sells as a kit and featured in the photographs above.
 We use Lexan Corrugated however there are instructions on how to attach Lexan Thermoclear polycarbonate twin-wall or triple-wall covering to the frame as well.
 The Sun Country greenhouse plans are available for download worldwide.
 Included is email assistance and a Telephone Help Line (for USA and Canada).

 Some interesting greenhouse links:

 The two types of solar energy systems are referred to as active and passive.
 The system commonly used in a hobby greenhouse is passive.
 Here a thermal mass such as rocks or water filled drums captures heat during the day and radiates back at night.
 The active system requires electricity or another conventional source of energy to pump heated air into a storage area such as a basement filled with rocks or water drums.
 More efficient than passive solar heating this type of system is also more expensive and more complex.
 Both types of solar heating systems work better in areas with a high percentage of sunny days even if the days are cold than they do in areas where overcast days are common.
 Grow organic vegetables, herbs, fruit and tropical plants in an eco friendly do it yourself lean-to greenhouse that attaches to your home.

 Passive System: The sun's warmth is deposited and held in the thermal-mass heat sink during the day.
 At night this heat radiates out and keeps the greenhouse warm.